Parfocal lens: Cinematography

-Zoom lenses used for moviemaking applications must have the parfocal ability in order to be of practical use.
+Zoom lenses used for moviemaking applications must be parfocal to be of practical use.
 It is almost impossible to stay in correct focus (as done manually by the focus puller) while zooming.
 This could be possible theoretically, but if the subject and/or camera also move, there are too many variables to correct consistently.

 Telescopy

 Parfocal telescope eyepieces stay in focus when magnification is changed; i.e., if the telescope is switched from a lower-power eyepiece (e.g., 10×) to a higher-power eyepiece (e.g., 20×), or vice versa, the object stays in focus.